 JUDITH BRADSHAW BROWN, EdD, DIRECTOR OF EDUCATION & PUBLICITY, GRANT-WRITER, et al |

 Judith Bradshaw Brown, Ed.D., wears many hats in the Davistown Museum organization.
 With a doctorate in literacy education from the University of Maine, she is responsible for the education components of the museum, for which she created the Children’s Corner in Liberty and wrote Tools Teach: Learning the World Via the Study of Tools, a guide for teachers and students.
 She encourages teachers, parents, and students to contact her about ways in which the Davistown Museum can accommodate learning for all ages.
 As director of fundraising, Judith has written a number of funded grants for the museum and continues to seek funding sources.
 She writes publicity and performs many administrative and editorial tasks for museum operations.
-She is active in the larger museum community, currently serving on the board of Directors of Maine Archives and Museums and on the committee for New Century Museum Collections grants.
+She is active in the larger museum community, formerly serving on the board of Directors of Maine Archives and Museums and on the committee for New Century Museum Collections grants.

 Preceding her doctoral studies, Judith received a B.A. in English from Rutgers University, a 5th Year in Teaching from the University of California at Hayward, and an MS in Education from the University of Southern Maine.
 She has taught students at all levels, from preschool through graduate school, from California to Maine.
-Previous to her retirement, she taught undergraduate education courses at the University of Maine at Farmington, master's level courses at outreach locations for UM Orono, and an on line course in writing for the Johns Hopkins University Center for Talented Youth.
+Prior to her retirement, she taught undergraduate education courses at the University of Maine at Farmington, master's level courses at outreach locations for UM Orono, and an online course in writing for the Johns Hopkins University Center for Talented Youth.
 Before that, she taught high school English for 17 years at Mt.
 Blue High School in Farmington, ME.
 Her essays, articles, and poetry have appeared in numerous publications, and she has presented her work at conferences throughout the United States.

 BETH SUNDBERG OFFICE AND WEB MANAGER |